efraim777/claude-ship-a-change-end-to-end/README.md

 - [ ] the update-user endpoint updates an existing user, validates input (400 on a missing field), and returns 404 for a missing user
 - [ ] a `NOTES.md` is committed and has real content (your plan, model choice, commit split, and what review caught)

-Then submit your branch as a pull request through the platform.
+Then open your branch as a pull request against the main course repository — not your fork.
+The pull request is the submission; the platform picks it up automatically.

 ### Submit